By Barry Giles

 To answer those questions, let’s go back to the beginning.

 BREEAM is owned by BRE, the Building Research Establishment, which has been raising the standards of the built environment for nearly 100 years.
-BRE is owned by the BRE Trust which uses the profits from BREEAM and other BRE products to fund scientific research that helps improve the built environment, the BREEAM standard and other BRE components.
+BRE is a Charitable Trust which uses the profits from BREEAM and other BRE products to fund scientific research that helps improve the built environment, the BREEAM standards and other BRE components.
 BREEAM launched in 1990 as the very first green building rating system and is based on sound science — something other green building rating systems cannot necessarily claim.

 As to the value question?
-BREEAM USA was formed in 2016 to bring the BREEAM standard to the American marketplace.
-Afterall, buildings built in the US should also be able to benefit from a green building rating system that is available to all buildings — regardless of size, age or performance level.
+BRE America was formed in 2016 to bring the BREEAM standard to the American marketplace.
+After all, buildings built in the US should also be able to benefit from a green building rating system that is available to all buildings — regardless of size, age or performance level.
 Class A buildings have long been able to tout their success with a green building certification.
 It’s time Class B and C buildings have the opportunity to do the same.

 So what does BREEAM certification mean for a building?
 What benefits in the marketplace are achieved with a BREEAM plaque displayed on the building?